Davenport’s q-Method#

 where \(\mathbf{I}_3\) is a \(3\times 3\) identity matrix, and the expression \(\lfloor \mathbf{x}\rfloor_\times\) is the skew-symmetric matrix of a vector \(\mathbf{x}\).
 See the quaternion page for further details about this representation mapping.

-The gain function, in terms of quaternion, becomes:
+The objective function, in terms of quaternion, becomes:

 \[g(\mathbf{q}) = (q_w^2-\mathbf{q}_v\cdot\mathbf{q}_v)\mathrm{tr}\mathbf{B}^T + 2\mathrm{tr}\big(\mathbf{q}_v\mathbf{q}_v^T\mathbf{B}^T\big) + 2q_w\mathrm{tr}(\lfloor\mathbf{q}\rfloor_\times\mathbf{B}^T)\]